bseltz-cohesity/scripts/python/createS3View/README.md

 * -q, --qospolicy: (optional) defaults to 'Backup Target Low' or choose 'Backup Target High', 'TestAndDev High' or 'TestAndDev Low' (defailt is TestAndDev High)
 * -s, --storageDomain: (optional) name of storage domain to place view data (defaults to DefaultStorageDomain)
 * -a, --allowlist: (optional) ip (and optional description) address to whitelist (can be used multiple times)
+* -su, --s3user: (optional) S3 account name of user to add, e.g. ADMIN@LOCAL@ (repeat for multiple)
+* -sp, --permissions: (optional) permission to grant to S3 user ('Read', 'Write', 'FullControl', 'ReadACP', 'WriteACP') will be Read, Write if omitted (repeat for multiple)